matloff/imagefraud/README.md

 # imagefraud

 RLRNpar folder: This is code uses a chroma-based method of feature analysis using Run Length Run Number (RLRN) endcoding.
-It trains an SVM (Support Vector Machine) based on this feature array from a user input of an entire database of images.
-(For example, the SVM trained with only 220 images will then be able to detect whether an input image is has any type of image fraud or not with 97% accuracy.) (see README with subdirectory for more information)
+It trains a GLM model  based on this feature array from a user input of an entire database of images.
+(For example, when trained with only 220 images it will then be able to detect whether an input image is has any type of image fraud or not with 97% accuracy.) (see README with subdirectory for more information)

  - NOTE: please, use this code for detecting just whether an image is fraudulent or not as it is the fastest, easiest to use and most accurate